Frequently Asked Questions

 How expensive is it to study abroad for a semester?

-The least expensive semester abroad that we have found so far is at the University of Winchester.
-A semester at UW including travel to / from England costs very little more than a semester at Lander (a semester at Lander presently costs about $10050).
-Please note that the spring semester abroad may include a 3-4 week Easter break and that the cost of room and board and travel during this break are not included in the estimates given here.
+The least expensive semester abroad that we recommend is at the University of Winchester.
+A semester at UW including travel to / from England costs about $2000 more than a semester at Lander (a semester at Lander costs about $10750 for the 2013-2014 year).
+Please note that the costs of personal travel are not included in the estimates given here.

 Why is it less expensive to study at Winchester?